Rite of Christian Initiation of Adults

 This is held every 2 years.

-Once a programme is underway, details of dates/times of the various preparatory sessions will be shown on our Confirmation Group page.
+Once a programme is underway, details of dates/times of the various preparatory sessions will be shown in our Weekly Newsletter.

-For any other information please contact Chris Burton via the parish office or speak to the Parish Priest.
+For any other information please contact the programme co-ordinator or speak to the Parish Priest.